How much does the US L1 Visa cost?

 The L1 visa offers companies a route to transfer non-US national employees to a US branch or subsidiary on a temporary basis.
-One of the key factors for employers will be understanding the US L-1 visa costs of filing a petition.
+As well as meeting the eligibility requirements, another key factor in the application process will be ensuring the requisite are paid.

 L-1 visa filing fee: $460

-The precise timeframe for standard L-1 petition processing can vary depending on the caseload of the USCIS service center where the petition is filed, but generally applicants should work on the basis of six months for standard processing.
+The precise timeframe for standard L-1 petition processing can vary depending on the caseload of the USCIS service center where the petition is filed, but generally applicants should work on the basis of 3 – 6 months for standard processing.

 Premium processing is available under the L-1 visa classification, both in the L-1A and L-1B categories, to expedite processing to within 15 calendar days.

-The premium service costs $1,410 (effective October 2018), which can be paid either by the employer or the worker (‘beneficiary’).
+The premium service costs $2,500 (correct as at September 2021), which can be paid either by the employer or the worker (‘beneficiary’).

 It is important to note that premium processing does not guarantee the application will be approved; it relates only to faster decision-making.